-The CBS 2 Investigators began digging into publicly available data on the City of Chicago’s online data portal.
+The team began digging into publicly available data on the City of Chicago’s online data portal.
 The data is pulled from CPD’s LEADS system and is regularly referenced by the police department and the public alike.

-So the team filtered the city’s database of all crimes reported to the police department in the last decade for criminal sexual assaults, including those against children, to capture all reports of rape.
+So we filtered the city’s database of all crimes reported to the police department in the last decade for criminal sexual assaults, including those against children, to capture all reports of rape.

 This database also included whether or not an arrest was made in each case as of early April.
-CBS 2 analyzed the data for trends over time.
+We analyzed the data for trends over time.

-Our analysis focused on the timeframe of 2009 to present to could capture a broad and fair look at the scope of the issue, and because some cases could take long periods of time before – and if – an arrest is made.
+We chose the timeframe of 2009 to present so we could capture a broad and fair look at the scope of the issue, and because some cases could take long periods of time before – and if – an arrest is made.

 As part of this story, four women came forward and shared with us the worst thing that has ever happened to them, with hopes that they can stop this from happening to someone else.
-CBS 2 Investigators were connected to them through an advocate and they agreed to speak with anonymity.
-The team filed FOIAs for their case files and were able to corroborate many of their accounts.
+We were connected to them through an advocate and they agreed to speak with anonymity.
+We filed FOIAs for their case files and were able to corroborate many of their accounts.